bilus/decl-ui/README.md

 - Use local cells in local cell binding.
 - Demo.
 - Publish a short article.
+- Warn about undefined helpers (with namespace only).
 - Separate callbacks and functions?
 Pass values to functions?
 Or fix first argument to callbacks.
 - get nomenclature right